dnsimple/chef-dnsimple/README.md

 Download and install a certificate.
 Currently this only supports basic matched .crt & .key files.
-We would like to expand this to support all formats including java keystores *PRs Welcome*
+We would like to expand this to support all formats including java keystores. *PRs are welcome*!

 This resource uses the [dnsimple Ruby library](https://rubygems.org/gems/dnsimple) to connect and use the dnsimple